 DL-Methionine is the synthetic equivalent of methionine, which is an amino acid that is most often found in meat and meat-based dog foods.
 It may also have the name L-2-Amino-4 butyric acid, or L-Methionine.

-It is an essential amino acid.
-The term “essential” means that it must come from your dog’s diet because it is not naturally created within the body.
+It is an essential amino acid, which means it must come from your dog’s diet because it is not naturally created within the body.
 There are 10 essential amino acids for dogs.
 While it is ideal for your dog to get these from natural ingredients, synthetic versions can be cheaper and may even provide optimal levels of the required amino strings.

-As one of the essential amino acids, methionine is considered an important component in a dog’s diet.
+As one of the essential amino acids, methionine is considered a vital component in a dog’s diet.
 It is found in meat and is one of the reasons that dogs are ideally fed a diet that is high in meat protein.
-While it is present in some plant proteins, it is found in much lower quantities.
+While it is present in some plant proteins, it is in much lower quantities.

-You may also find some supplements and treatments that include DL-Methionine.
+You may also find a few supplements and treatments that include DL-Methionine.

 Although methionine is an essential amino acid, you need to ensure that you do not feed too high levels of the protein to your dog.
 Excessive levels can cause: